Sreeragpa/NodeJS-Deployment-AWS/README.md

 ```
 ## 8. Manage your DNS Using Route 53 (Routing your domain to the instance ip) !!Before doing this you need to purchase a domain from hostinger or godaddy
 Step 1 :Search for Route 53 in AWS

 Step 2 :Click Create Hosted Zones   ( Route 53>Hosted zones>Create hosted zone)

 Step 3 :Enter your Domain Name in the Domain Name Field in Hosted zone configuration

 Step 4 :Click Create Record

 Step 5 :Copy the nameservers in the from the table field NS (There will be 4 nameservers.
-Discard the do)
+Discard the dot at the end)
-Step 5 :Copy the nameservers in the from the table field NS (There will be 4 nameservers.
-Discard the do)

 ![image](https://github.com/Sreeragpa/NodeJS-Deployment-AWS/assets/84066738/3baf928d-1cdb-49f9-a03f-2f188a496178)